simozhou/supreme-fishstick/README.md

     - check if speakers still scale well

 - Styling update
-    - align FAQ arrows with the first line of each question
-    - adjust speaker texts for Ruprecht and Engel to make them more consistent with the rest
+    - adjust speaker texts for Stehbens and Engel to make them more consistent with the rest

 - Function update
     - make the register button redirect to the actual registration website